ANTH 504. Human Rights, Peace, and Justice. 3 Hours.

 This course includes an introduction to methods and theories of zooarchaeological research.
 Practical experience in processing, identification, and interpretation of animal bone remains from archaeological sites forms a large part of class time.

-Effects of Western penetration into indigenous societies and role of anthropologists in development projects in the Third World.
+Effects of industrialization on indigenous societies and role of anthropologists in economic development projects.

 ANTH 634.
 Observing the Earth from Space.
 3 Hours.